 Season Update The 2019 season has been a tough one for much of the country.
 Summer dry is the norm so we try to farm accordingly.
 March tupping is usually challenging as it is often when feed covers are at their lowest and low quality and ewes are often losing weight.
 Our philosophy is to produce sheep that can handle the conditions without supplement, with ewes on a no drench policy, rebounding quickly after a tough season.
 The ewes were light going to the ram this yr with 2ths in the mid 50kg range.
 We did have some much needed rain in March/ April but it was too little and not often enough.
 Parasite loads and FE were apparent.
 At 188 % scanning the Stud ewes are back about 10 % this year but with a very pleasing 1% dry rate.
 Only 1 dry 2th !
 The reduced scanning % is less triplets and a few more singles.
 Very pleased with the result.

 Hogget Lambing Hoggets are farmed exclusively on grass.
 We strongly believe that by successfully mating hoggets on grass we are developing genetics to perform in any environment.
-This year was a tough one for hoggets so will see how scanning goes in July.
+This year was a tough for the hoggets but scanning was only slightly back at 143 %.
+Very pleased with this result.
 The last 2 years scanning have been over 150 %.
 We have clients, using top feeding and management, who are achieving consistent hogget scanning rates of over 150%.
 They are realising the full genetic potential of these sheep.
 It is a challenge most years getting hogget lambs up to tupping weight by April as they are Sept/Oct born.
 The only dry hoggets retained in the stud flock are those that are themselves hogget lambs, these must produce twins at their 2th lambing.

 Longevity At theother end of the flock are the old ewes.
 Longevity is highly valued and Nikau has a 'longevity mob' of aged ewes, 6 yrs plus.
 These are Nikau genetics; commercial ewes with consistent twinning and solid feet, mouths and constitution.
 An old ewe in this environment is the gold in the flock.
 She has never been 'on the radar' and has survived and produced through drought, FE, parasites and all the other challenges our areas has.
 This mob is mated to top Nikau rams with the goal of producing daughters to screen into the stud flock.
 This is another source of female genetics based on longevity and performance.
 A select group of rams will be available for sale.